Villiger at St Josephs University

 - I don't care if you're topical.

-- PIKs and K-tricks are sus, but I will still vote for them.
+- PIKs and K-tricks are sus.

 - I will vote off links of omission but just like any other pre-fiat link it's really easy to beat back.